 For seeding into the playoff rounds, team rank will be based on:

 a. # games won

 b. total points accumulated

 - 3.5 SYOSSET RULE.
-We will discard your lowest game score before determining the identity and seeding of the nine playoff teams.
+We will discard your lowest game score before determining the identity and seeding of the playoff teams.
 (If you miss a game, of course, you score 0 for that contest.)

 - Only one try per team per question is permitted.
 A 5-point penalty may be assessed if a team answers more than once per question.
 If the question calls for multiple answers, they must be given on the same line.

 WARM UP ROUND PROCEDURES.
 (17 tossup questions)